-The fair value of the mortgage portfolio, shared appreciation rights receivable, shared appreciation rights payable and interest-bearing loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate.
+The fair value of the mortgage portfolio, shared appreciation rights receivable, and shared appreciation rights payable have been calculated by discounting future cash flows at an appropriate market rate.
 The valuation method is consistent with commonly used market techniques.
 All inputs into the valuation models are obtained from observable market data.